 You may get hand cramps, but that’s just a risk you’ll have to take if you want perfect memorization.

 For example, you might say “To be or not to be, that is the question” while walking slowly across the stage.
-Then you stop and turn toward the audience to say “whether ‘tis nobler in the mind to suffer the slings and arrows of outrageous fortune” and raise a fist as you say “or to take arms against a sea of troubles and by opposing end them.”
+You pause and face the audience to say “whether ‘tis nobler in the mind to suffer the slings and arrows of outrageous fortune” and raise a fist as you say “or to take arms against a sea of troubles and by opposing end them.”

 The lines become associated with specific actions, and you can use that to jog your memory.
 Plus, you’ll get your blocking down as well.